-Jeremiah the prophet lived in the final days of the crumbling nation of Israel.
+Jeremiah the prophet lived in the final days of the crumbling nation of Judah.
 He was, appropriately, the last prophet that God sent to preach to the southern kingdom, which comprised the tribes of Judah and Benjamin.
 God had repeatedly warned Israel to stop their idolatrous behavior, but they would not listen, so He tore the 12 tribes asunder, sending the 10 northern tribes into captivity at the hands of the Assyrians.
 Then God sent Jeremiah to give Judah the last warning before He cast them out of the land, decimating the nation and sending them into captivity in the pagan kingdom of Babylon.
-Jeremiah, a faithful, God-fearing man, was called to tell Israel that, because of their unrepentant sin, their God had turned against them and was now prepared to remove them from the land at the hands of a pagan king whom He called “My servant” (Jeremiah 26:7).
+Jeremiah, a faithful, God-fearing man, was called to tell Judah that, because of their unrepentant sin, their God had turned against them and was now prepared to remove them from the land at the hands of a pagan king.

 Obviously, the people of Israel had become so hardened by the numbing effects of sin that they no longer believed God, nor did they fear Him.
 Jeremiah preached for 40 years, and not once did he see any real success in changing or softening the hearts and minds of his stubborn, idolatrous people.
 The other prophets of Israel had witnessed some successes, at least for a little while, but not Jeremiah.
 He was speaking to a brick wall; however, his words were not wasted.
 They were pearls being cast before swine, in a sense, and they were convicting every person who heard them and refused to heed the warning.

-Jeremiah’s constant loneliness and isolation finally got the best of him, and he became discouraged.
-He sank into a quagmire where many believers seem to get stuck when they think their efforts are not making a difference and time is ticking away.
+Jeremiah became discouraged.
+He sank into a quagmire where many believers seem to get stuck when they think their efforts are not making a difference and time is diminishing.
 Jeremiah was emotionally spent, even to the point of doubting God (Jeremiah 15:18), but God was not done with him.
 Jeremiah 15:19 records a lesson for each believer to remember in those times when he feels alone, useless, and discouraged and whose faith is wavering: “Therefore this is what the LORD says: ‘If you repent, I will restore you that you may serve me; if you utter worthy, not worthless, words, you will be my spokesman.
 Let this people turn to you, but you must not turn to them.’”
 God was saying to Jeremiah, come back to Me, and I will restore to you the joy of your salvation.
 These are similar to the words penned by David when he repented of his sin with Bathsheba (Psalm 51:12).